+35725368683

 The right to work

-There is a very limited right to work under the Cyprus golden visa.
+There is a minimal right to work under the Cyprus golden visa.

 Moreover, the applicant and their spouse can own shares in companies registered in Cyprus and receive dividend income from them.